 I never told my aunt about the floor or how frightened I had been, and when I showed her the pitcher, she said it wasn’t worth the effort… partly (I think) because it hadn’t belonged to HER family (she was my aunt only by marriage), but also because she never had an interest in anything from the past.
 The pitcher is in excellent condition, about fourteen inches high, and originally it would have had a matching bowl.
 A “backstamp” on the bottom states that the pitcher is Ironstone China and that it was made by J.&G. Meakin.
 Because the word “England” is also part of the backstamp, I know the pitcher was made after 1890 but before 1914 when the required wording would have been “Made in England.”

-That means my rescued pitcher is about one hundred years old.
+That means my rescued pitcher is over one hundred years old.
 It sits on top of a primitive-style cupboard in my kitchen, along with some older and more valuable jugs and bowls.
 This particular pitcher is memorable to me, though… it’s the only one I risked my life to save!